fuzzygroup/blog/_drafts/mysql-how-do-you-know-your-data-load-worked.md

 # High Degree of Certainty

 I used that term very deliberately and I recognize that its a mealy mouthed way of saying "well I'm not entirely sure that source and target on the same" and that's true.
-Once you move to a certain scale
+Once you move to a certain scale, it is essentially impossible to know anything completely.
+What you need to do is look at overall metrics and then random samples and figure out how many samples make you feel safe.